-I am Associate Professor (with Habilitation) at the Computer Science Department, Universidade do Minho, and senior researcher at the High Assurance Software laboratory, HASLab INESC TEC.
+Professor at the Computer Science Department, Universidade do Minho, and senior researcher at the High Assurance Software laboratory, HASLab INESC TEC.
 My main research focuses on program semantics, logics and calculi applied to rigorous software analysis, design, and construction.
 Most of my work is framed on Coalgebra and Modal Logic.

-I am a member of IFIP WG1.3 (Foundations of System Specification), and, since 2013, Portugal representative at IFIP Tecnhical Committee TC1.
+I am a member of IFIP WG1.3 (Foundations of System Specification), and, since January 2019, chair of IFIP Tecnhical Committee TC1 on Foundations of Computer Science.
 In 2018 I was appointed by INESC TEC to the Management Team of QuantaLab, a collaborative research laboratory on Quantum Materials and Quantum Technologies.

 Software technology is pre-scientific in its lack of sound mathematical foundations to provide an effective basis to predict and certify programs' behaviour.
 Compared to other Engineering disciplines, we are somewhere in the 17th century.
 My research aims at improving scientific standards, seeking rigour and simplicity in software design and architecture through Mathematics.